Dictionary » Nouns » Inactivity – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The term ‘inactivity’ comes from the prefix “in-” meaning “not” and the Latin root “activus,” meaning “doing” or “energetic.”
-It entered English in the 17th century to describe the condition of being motionless or idle.
+The term ‘inactivity’ combines the prefix “in-” meaning “not” with the Latin root “activus,” meaning “doing” or “energetic.”
+It entered English in the 17th century to describe the condition of being motionless, idle, or not actively engaged.

 Example Sentences

-- Prolonged inactivity can lead to muscle weakness and health issues.
+• Prolonged inactivity can contribute to muscle weakness and increased health risks.

-- The company suffered losses due to months of financial inactivity.
+• The company reported losses after months of financial inactivity.

-- Inactivity during quarantine affected many people’s mental health.
+• Inactivity during quarantine affected many people’s routines and mental well-being.

-- The volcano’s inactivity lasted over a century before it erupted again.
+• The volcano’s inactivity lasted for more than a century before it erupted again.

 Inactivity Synonyms